-The bank is now reporting for the first time on the bank’s performance in the field of CSR and sustainability under the globally recognised standard, the Global Reporting Initiative (GRI), in accordance with the Core option.
+We report on the bank’s performance in the field of CSR and sustainability under the globally recognised standard Global Reporting Initiative (GRI), in accordance with the Core option.
 (GRI 102-54) The bank will report its CSR results under the GRI standard on a yearly cycle together with the annual report.
 (GRI 102-52)

 It is particularly important for us as a regional bank to assume a responsibility for sustainability in investments.
 We are duty bound to do what we can to support the UN’s sustainability goals, and we are concerned that companies in which we invest or to whom we loan money should take account of themes such as responsible management of water resources, forests, mineral extraction, responsible oil extraction and refinement of petroleum products, and fishery resources.

-The bank’s geographical catchment area is Trøndelag and Møre and Romsdal.
+The bank’s geographical catchment area is Central Norway.
 Given this geographical demarcation, investments and lending are largely restricted to companies subject to Norwegian law.
 However, globalisation and digitalisation have changed the context in which the bank operates.
-The bank has accordingly in 2017 undergone a comprehensive programme aimed at structuring its work on responsible investments.
+The bank has accordingly in 2017 and 2018 undergone a comprehensive programme to structure its work on responsible investments.

 All of SpareBank 1 SMN’s direct investments, subsidiaries and companies in which it exerts majority control are now subject to a new policy from 2017 “Our requirements on sustainability in our lending and our owner positions” and “Our principles regarding ethics, corporate social responsibility, corporate governance and sustainability in asset management”.
 The policies describe the criteria underlying positive and negative screening over and above statutory requirements (GRI FS11) and the bank’s requirements on its external asset managers.